mvolkmann/blog/src/nushell.md

 This can be done in a single line with `let table = $(open scores.csv)`.

-The `match` command filters rows by matching the values in given column against a regular expression.
-For example, `ls | where type == File | match name "^c.*\.nu$"`
-lists files in the current directory whose name begin with "c" and have a file extension of ".nu".

 TODO: How could you iterate over the rows of a table
 TODO: and add each one to another table?
 Use reduce and append?
 TODO: See `append-demo.nu`.